 Whether you have knocked your tooth out, have facial or gum swelling, have pain or sensitivity, have chipped, cracked or broken a tooth, have a toothache or are experiencing other dental problems, you should try to remain calm.
 The instant feeling in any emergency is to panic, but it is critical that you try your best to stay level headed, so you can address immediate symptoms such as pain, bleeding or swelling by seeing a dentist as soon as possible.

-Dental fear affects ⅓ Australian adults.
+Dental fear affects ?
+Australian adults.
 Many of our patients have told us that visiting the dentist can be scary for a number of reasons.
 Dental fear is something we hear often and prevents patients from visiting the dentist for years.
 One bad experience at a dentist due to a painful experience, being reprimanded or judged or not being listened to, can cause dental anxiety.
-This is why at Dental Boutique we pride ourselves in ensuring our patients not only have a great result, but have a comfortable, virtually pain-free and anxiety free journey.
-At Dental Boutique, our passion is to empower people to overcome their fears to achieve the dental health and smile they deserve.
-We have special interest and focus on pain free solutions.
-We offer pain-free dentistry solutions such as General Anaesthesia (GA), where patients receive dental treatment while they are “asleep”.
+This is why at Dental Boutique we pride ourselves in ensuring our patients not only have a great result but have a comfortable, minimal discomfort and anxiety free journey.
+At Dental Boutique, our passion is to empower people to overcome their fears to achieve dental health and smile they deserve.
+We have a special interest and focus on minimal discomfort solutions.
+We offer In House General Anesthetic solutions such as General Anaesthesia (GA), where patients receive dental treatment while they are “asleep”.
 This is ideal for people who have dental anxiety or phobia, fear of needles, have a low pain threshold, have a history of traumatic dental experiences, a strong gag reflex or those who have complex dental requirements.

 What do I do if I have a Dental Emergency?